 Finally, you can apply for disability benefits in person at your local Social Security field office.
 You can locate your field office here.
 (Be aware that this option has been temporarily suspended in response to the ongoing COVID-19 pandemic.)

 If you'd like help with your application, think about working with an SSDI expert.
 According to a survey of our readers, applicants who filed an initial application without expert help were denied 80% of the time.
-Consider getting a free case evaluation from one of our legal professionals to determine if your CBD qualifies for benefits.
+Consider having a consultation with a legal professional to determine if your CBD qualifies for benefits.

 Published September 10, 2021